 In 2010, USACE released the Louisiana Coastal Area (LCA) ecosystem restoration plan, which proposed the use of 60 million cubic yards (mcy) of OCS sediment for barrier island and headland restoration.
 Potential sediment sources included the Ship, Tiger, Trinity, and Sabine Shoals.
 The State of Louisiana has begun building the projects because the LCA has been unfunded by the USACE.
 Louisiana has invested hundreds of millions of dollars over the past two decades to restore its barrier islands and shorelines and plans to continue to invest in rebuilding these features.
 The 2017 Louisiana Comprehensive Master Plan (CMP) included nearly \$18 billion for marsh creation using dredged material.
-One and a half billion dollars of the \$25 billion Louisiana restoration budget was identified to fund the Barrier Island Program, which included restoring the Terrebonne, Timbalier, and Barataria barrier islands and shorelines as part of a regular state rebuilding program.
-As the 2017 CMP comes to an end, planning has begun for the 2023 Louisiana Comprehensive Master Plan.
+One and a half billion dollars of the \$25 billion Louisiana restoration budget was identified to fund the Barrier Island Program, which included restoring the Terrebonne, Timbalier, and Barataria barrier islands and shorelines as part of a regular State rebuilding program.
+Planning has begun for the 2023 Louisiana Comprehensive Master Plan.
 The 2023 CMP will build on previous master plan efforts and invest in projects that reduce storm surge-based flood risk to communities, provide habitat to support commercial and recreational activities, and support infrastructure critical to the working coast of Louisiana.

 Collier County is seeking a lease for the nourishment of beaches along 7.5 miles of coastline between Wiggins Pass and Gordon Pass, including Vanderbilt Beach, Pelican Bay, Park Shore, and Naples Beach.
-This project is being coordinated in future years through the Collier County Coastal Storm Risk and Management plan to be managed by the USACE-Jacksonville district.
-Lee County has also notified BOEM of the intent to build a coastal restoration project in the County as soon as late 2022.
-Both projects propose to use OCS sand from Charlotte Harbor Block 606 along with several State resource areas.
+This project will be coordinated in future years through the Collier County Coastal Storm Risk and Management plan to be managed by the USACE-Jacksonville district.
+Lee County and the Town of Fort Myers have also notified BOEM of their intent to build coastal restoration projects in the County starting in 2023.
+These projects propose to use OCS sand from Charlotte Harbor Block 606 along with several State resource areas.
 In Texas, the USFWS is in planning and design phase of a project to restore the shoreline in the Texas Point National Wildlife Refuge.
 OCS resources from Sabine Bank are proposed for use with construction proposed for 2023.
 In addition, the Coastal Texas Study Project, led by the Galveston USACE and Texas General Land Office (GLO), proposes extraction of up to 200 mcy of material for use in projects in the State of Texas over the next 50 years.

 To be effective stewards of the resource, BOEM must know the location, quantity, and quality of the available sediment.
 The U.S. Department of the Interior approved sediment inventory planning activities as part of its application to the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act (RESTORE) council for funding all five Gulf States to work with BOEM on the Gulf-wide Sediment Inventory.
-BOEM currently has cooperative agreements in four Gulf Coast States (i.e., Texas, Louisiana, Mississippi, and Alabama) to assess OCS sediment resources off their coasts.
+BOEM currently has cooperative agreements in four Gulf Coast States (Texas, Louisiana, Mississippi, and Alabama) to assess OCS sediment resources off their coasts.
 BOEM is also a participating agency in the Northern Gulf of Mexico Regional Sediment Management project, led by the Mobile USACE, which is coordinating the efforts to synthesize sediment budget data along the Northern Gulf of Mexico to maximize future data collection, as well as planning and management efforts based on the input and needs of stakeholders and technical experts.